-SUMMER IS a time of family get-togethers.
+Summer is a time of family get-togethers.
 After graduations and Father’s Day, we look forward to barbecues, beach days, and birthday parties.
 From camping trips with the cousins to week-long visits with grandparents, your kids will find plenty of opportunities to ask relatives about their childhoods and life experiences.
-Now is the perfect time to start writing family stories down!
+Now is the perfect time to start writing down family stories!

 Most kids don’t have the desire (or stamina!) to compile a thick notebook of family history.
 Instead, try these three strategies to gather a few gold nuggets of Grandma’s storytelling—without overtiring your young writers!